saziosu/cat-flips/README.md

 ## Typography

-Fonts were chosed from GoogleFonts
+Fonts were chosen from GoogleFonts

 * Baloo 2 was used for headings